John Heard (actor)

+The Pelican Brief (1993), White Chicks (2004), and his role as Peter McCallister in Home Alone (1990) and Home Alone 2: Lost in New York (1992).
+From 1995 to 1996, he played the role of Roy Foltrigg in the television series The Client.
+From 2005 to 2006, Heard played the role of Governor Frank Tancredi in Prison Break.

 Early life and education

 Heard was born on March 7, 1946, in Washington, D.C. a son of Helen (née Sperling), who was involved in the arts and appeared in community theatre, and John Heard, who worked for the office of the Secretary of Defense.
 He was raised as a Roman Catholic, and attended Gonzaga College High School, Clark University (in Worcester, Massachusetts), and Catholic University of America.
-He grew up with two sisters, Lise and Cordis (an actress), and a brother, the late Matthew Heard, who predeceased his mother and brother.
+He grew up with two sisters, Lise and Cordis (an actress), and a brother, Matthew Heard, who predeceased his mother and father.